flightphp/docs/content/v3/en/learn/dependency_injection_container.md

 // create a new container
 $container = new \Dice\Dice;

+// add a rule to tell the container how to create a PDO object
 // don't forget to reassign it to itself like below!
 $container = $container->addRule('PDO', [
 	// shared means that the same object will be returned each time